 Itsukushima, is an island located in Hiroshima Bay.
 Its immense popularity keeps the town busy throughout the year.
 It is regarded as one of three most scenic spots in Japan.
 Its most popular destination is the Itsukushima shrine, which appears to float on water when the tide is high.

-In Tottori, snow capped mountains, sand dunes and the misty sea blended together to form a fantastical scenery.
-The Tottori sand dunes are must see when visiting the prefecture.
+In Tottori, snow-capped mountains, sand dunes, and the misty sea blended together to form a fantastical scenery.
+The Tottori sand dunes are must-see when visiting the prefecture.
 I went there during winter, so the sea shore was almost empty.
 I sat on the tallest sand hill, watching the calm waves gently washing up on the shore as the sun slowly set behind the mountains.
 Another exciting place in Tottori is Sakaiminato port city.
-The Mizuki Shigeru road is a remarkable place.
-It gives out an uncanny ambience.
+The Mizuki Shigeru Road is a remarkable place.
+It gives out an uncanny ambiance.
 The entire road is lined with souvenir shops and statues of characters from Spooky Kitaro.
 The Mizuki Shigeru Museum is at the end of the road.

-The Matsue castle is one of the twelve castles in Japan that has retained their original wooden structure.
-Two other popular attractions of Matsue are Adachi Art Museum and Izumo taisha.
+The Matsue castle is one of the twelve castles in Japan that has retained its original wooden structure.
+Two other popular attractions of Matsue are Adachi Art Museum and Izumo Taisha.

-Shikoku, the smallest of the four islands of Japan is located between east of Kyushu and south of Honshu.
-Due to poor connectivity with Honshu, Shikoku remained less travelled for years.
-Now it is connected to Japan’s mainland by three expressways from Hyogo, Okayama and Yamaguchi.
+Shikoku, the smallest of the four islands of Japan is located east of Kyushu and south of Honshu.
+Due to poor connectivity with Honshu, Shikoku remained less traveled for years.
+Now it is connected to Japan’s mainland by three expressways from Hyogo, Okayama, and Yamaguchi.
 The largest and oldest city in Shikoku is Matsuyama, the capital city of Ehime prefecture.

 I landed reached Matsuyama by a flight from Osaka.
 Matsuyama castle is located on top of mount Katsuyama.
 It took me around 25 minutes to climb up to the castle.
 The view of Matsuyama city and Seto Inland sea from the castle tower was fabulous.